The 2018 Oscars Stage Is Adorned with 45 Million Swarovski Crystals—See It Here

 RELATED: How to Watch the 2018 Oscars Online

-In addition, he also worked with Swarovski to dress the stage with curtains that feature over 80,000 crystals, opera boxes that’ll have over 23,000 stones, and floating Oscars that have over 140,000 crystals.
+In addition, he also worked with Swarovski to dress the stage with curtains that feature over 80,000 crystals, opera boxes that’ll have over 23,000 stones, and floating Oscars that have over 140,000 crystals (below).
 That’s a lot of bling.

 What’s cool about this whole thing is that Swarovski has helped deliver Hollywood magic for years.
 Their crystals made a film debut in Blonde Venus featuring Marlene Dietrich, and have since been included in Beauty and the Beast, The Wizard of Oz, and Breakfast at Tiffany’s.